 7. Start a conversation

 If you engage with your followers, start writing a simple open-ended question in the post.
 Ask them about something.
 In your stories, you can use a poll or a question sticker to ask a question.

-From the beginning most likely they won’t write anything.
+In the beginning, they most likely won’t write anything.
 However, keep doing that even if it looks like you are talking to yourself for now.
 The important part is that you want people to start engaging on your feed and in your stories.

 8. Use the right hashtags